-I wrote this column the Fourth of July 2002.
-It was published in Alaska magazine in September 2002, and is now collected with all of my Alaska Traveler columns and feature articles in an e-book, Alaska Traveler: Dispatches from Alaska’s Frontier.
+I wrote this column the Fourth of July 2002, the year after 9/11.
+It was published in Alaska magazine in September 2002, is collected with all my other columns and features in an e-book, Alaska Traveler: Dispatches from Alaska’s Frontier, and is now available in audio.

 I’ve been thinking a lot about freedom of late, particularly when I went home this year for the Fourth of July.
 Home is Seldovia, a village of about 500 people on the southern shore of Kachemak Bay, a place of heart-stopping beauty built on the precarious edge of a deep blue fjord at the foot of precipitous green mountains.
 You can’t drive to Seldovia, you have to fly or take a boat.
 Aleuts lived there first, and then came the Whites, and after them the Filipinos, and now we’re all mixed up together in a wonderful jumble I call family.